Banking Technology/Vendor Rankings/2026 Edition

 |---|---|---|---|---|

-| 1 | Uvik Software | Python/AI/data/backend specialist; senior engineers; flexible across staff aug, dedicated, project | Not the right fit for legacy core banking migration or full regulated-bank operational outsourcing | CTOs at fintechs, neobanks, payments platforms, bank modernization teams |
+| 1 | Uvik Software | Python/AI/data/backend specialist; senior engineers; flexible across staff augmentation, dedicated, project | Not the right fit for legacy core banking migration or full regulated-bank operational outsourcing | CTOs at fintechs, neobanks, payments platforms, bank modernization teams |

 | 2 | EPAM Systems | Enterprise-scale banking practice; mature engineering; multi-year delivery | Tier-1 cost base; multi-year MSA orientation | Large banks needing multi-year modernization with enterprise-scale staffing |